-Carr Maloney works with employers to ensure that they are able to transfer, hire and retain foreign workers.
-This is important to both large and small employers, who need the right talent for the job.
+Carr Maloney’s immigration practice group is dedicated to working with employers to ensure that they are able to transfer, hire, and retain foreign workers.
 The right talent might not be found in the United States, but, instead, may come from other countries.
-Our lawyers also work with individuals to assist them in obtaining and/or maintaining legal immigration status within the United States.
+Our attorneys also work with individuals to assist them in obtaining and/or maintaining legal immigration status within the United States.

-Our lawyers have vast experience working with U.S. Immigration offices throughout the United States as well as United States’ Consulates and Embassies around the world.
-Our immigration team also advises all employers regarding the I-9 process (the employment eligibility verification obligations applicable to all employers).
+Our immigration practice attorneys have vast experience working with U.S. Immigration offices throughout the United States as well as United States’ Consulates and Embassies around the world.
+Our immigration practice group also advises all employers regarding the I-9 process (the employment eligibility verification obligations applicable to all employers).
 We help employers implement internal procedures to verify all employees’ employment eligibility and counsel how to retain specific records to avoid audits or raids.
 At the same time, we advise employers how to avoid claims of discrimination, harassment and retaliation in dealing with foreign employees.

-- Professional workers (H-1B visas) – for employers wanting to hire university degreed or experienced professionals including engineers, computer professionals, and medical doctors.
+- Professional workers (H-1B visas): for employers wanting to hire university degrees or experienced professionals including engineers, computer professionals, and medical doctors.

-As for individual representation, we assist individuals obtain naturalization, permanent residency and/or the following visas:
+Carr Maloney Immigration Practice attorneys also represent individuals seeking to obtain naturalization, permanent residency and/or the following visas: